Interesting METARs and TAFs

 FM2200 01030G48KT 1SM +RA BR OVC008

 Nothing hard to decode about this TAF for Providence, RI.
 There is a storm on the way with winds from 360 at 27 kts gusting to 47 kts.
-The winds shifts slightly and gets worse later in the day.
+The winds shifts slightly and the rain gets worse later in the day.